You can find the Intel® Boxed Processor technical information on the Intel Product Page.

 Can I contact Intel directly about replacement for an OEM or tray processor?

 You must contact your place of purchase or computer manufacturer about OEM processor warranty replacement.
 We don't provide warranty service for OEM processors.

 What if I don't know if my processor is an OEM or boxed processor?

 For Intel® China Boxed Processors, see Intel® China Boxed Processor verification.

 You can contact Intel Customer Support to help determine if your processor is eligible for warranty service.
 You need to provide certain processor information for us to help you determine if your processor is boxed or OEM.
-Determine the markings you need to provide (video).
+Watch this video to know markings you need to provide.